Amit1198911/AstroMeet/README.md

 ### Key Updates:
-- **Scalability section added**: Describes how the project is designed to handle a growing user base, supporting up to 500 astrologers and 2500 users seamlessly.
+- **Scalability section added**: The project is designed in such a way to handle a growing user base, supporting up to 500 astrologers and 2500 users seamlessly.
 - **Redis integration for scalability**: Mentions Redis used for caching and improving scalability.

 Let me know if you'd like any further changes!